Mehdi256/Rotor-Cuda/README.md

 - Default Random 95% (252-256) bit + 5% (248-252) bit
 - Random in a given bit range (1-256)
 - Random between given bit ranges -n ? -z ?
-- Random between the specified special for Pazzles --range 8000000000000000:ffffffffffffffff
+- Random between the specified special for Puzzle --range 8000000000000000:ffffffffffffffff
-- Time until the end of the search [years days hours minutes] (max 300 years)
+- Time until the end of the search [years days hours minutes seconds] (max 300 years)
 - Parameter -d 0 expert mode min. information (good for many GPUs)
 - Automatic creation of Rotor-Cuda_START.bat with the specified cmd parameters
 - Continuation of the search in the range, from the last checkpoint